gcanales75/demo-kms/README.md

     - Review and select **Finish**

+    - Copy/paste the `Key ID` in a notepad, you will use it in the next steps.

 1. Create a DynamoDB table.
 This table will be used to store the user's encrypted password.

     DynamoDB table parameters: